1929 Palestine riots: Jerusalem riots, 23 August

-The next Friday, 23 August, thousands of Arab villagers streamed into Jerusalem from the surrounding countryside to pray at the Al-Aqsa Mosque, many armed with sticks and knives.
+The next Friday, 23 August, thousands of Arab villagers streamed into Jerusalem from the surrounding countryside to pray at the Al-Aqsa Mosque, many armed with heavy sticks and clubs.
 The gathering was prompted by rumors that the Zionists were going to march to the Temple Mount and claim ownership, as they had belligerently marched on the Western Wall demanding Jewish ownership 9 days earlier.
 Harry Luke requested reinforcements from Amman.
 Towards 09:30 Jewish storekeepers began closing shop and at 11:00, 20–30 gunshots were heard on the Temple Mount, apparently to work up the crowd.
 Luke telephoned the Mufti to come and calm a mob that had gathered under his window near the Damascus Gate, but the commissioner's impression was that the religious leader's presence was having the opposite effect.
-By midday friction had spread to the Jewish neighborhood of Mea She'arim where two or three Arabs were killed.
+By midday friction had spread to the Jewish neighborhood of Mea She'arim where it was claimed by Arabs two or three Arabs were killed.
 The American consulate documented the event in detail, reported that the killings had taken place between 12:00 and 12:30.
 The Shaw Report described the excited Arab crowds and that it was clear beyond all doubt that at 12:50 large sections of these crowds were bent on mischief if not on murder.
 At 13:15, the Arabs began a massacre of the Jews.